muscbridge/PyDesigner/docs/source/reference/grants.rst

 Grants
 ======

-The PyDesigner project is a result of effort from several contributors and support from grants.
+The pyDKE project is a result of effort from several contributors and support from grants.
 This section acknowledges all contributions to the project.